jiteshkaranjkar/eShoppingTrolley/README.md

 - The user can then move onto the Products screen by clicking on the Products tab on the right hand side of the site.
 - The Products screen at the moment has 4 sample products displayed.
 Each displayed product section has basic product details, product image, special offers if any, add/remove icon buttons and 'Add to cart' button (pending implementation).
 - For the current shopping experience the user can add or remove any number of product with no upper limit, and this numbers added eventually is updated on the Shopping Trolley icon on the menuabar top right hand side.
 This Shopping Trolley icon is pending implmentation.
+- By default the ShoppingTrolley screen will be empty untill unless some items have been added from Products screen.
 - Once the user has finalised the shopping they can move onto checkout screen by clicking on the Shopping Trolley tab on the menuabar top right hand side and reviewing the cart.
 - The Shopping trolley page shows the summary of the products added, their quantities, the offers applied and the final amount to be paid.
 This is implemented as per the 5 User Stories defined below.
 - The user can navigate between the Home screen, product screen and the shopping trolley alternatively.